Ocean Newsletter

 -

-Current Status of IUU Fishing and Japan - Thinking about Shark Finning
+IUU Fishing and Japan from the Perspective of Shark Finning

 HANAOKA Wakao (CEO, Seafood Legacy Co., Ltd.)

-The existence of IUU (illegal, unreported, and unregulated) fishing is a major threat to the sustainable use of marine resources in the world's oceans.
-Shark fin soup is made using shark fins, which have been highly valued worldwide as a luxury food ingredient.
-However, "shark finning," in which only the fins are removed and the shark’s body is dumped into the sea, is prohibited in many countries and regions due to its cruelty and from the perspective of protecting endangered sharks.
-This is typical of IUU fishing.
+Illegal, unreported, and unregulated (IUU) fishing is a major threat to the sustainability of seafood resources in the world's oceans.
+Shark fin is known as a luxury food ingredient around the world, best known for its use in shark fin soup.
+Unfortunately, a practice known as shark finning, –in which a shark is captured, only its fins are removed and the finless shark is thrown back into the ocean alive–prevails.
+It is prohibited in many countries and regions due to its cruelty and for the protection of endangered shark species.
+Shark finning is a typical example of IUU fishing.